unstoppabledomains/browseth/README.md

 #### `packages/node_modules/`

-We are exploiting the node resolution algorithm to avoid using a linking tool like `lerna`.
+We *were* exploiting the node resolution algorithm to avoid using a linking tool like `lerna`.
 This project structure allows us to install dependacies at the workspace level but specify versions per package, resolve local dependacnies – circumventing the need for `lerna bootstrap`, and directly import typescript